PlaydateSquad/pd-achievements/docs/toasts.md

 #### achievements.toasts.isToasting()

-Returns `true` if a toast is currently displayed to the user, or `false` otherwise.
+Returns `true` if a toast is currently displayed to the player, or `false` otherwise.

 #### achievements.toasts.abortToasts()